 Any stage of the customer lifecycle where customers need help is an opportunity to shine.
 Make it easy to resolve their issue and you’ll also deepen their loyalty, driving longtime revenue and increasing customer lifetime value.
 On the flip side, if you fail to provide support in these crucial moments, you risk losing their business to a company that delivers a better experience.

 As with any new initiative, success starts with strategic planning.
 Start by identifying which messaging platforms your customers are using.
 When you’re ready to launch, run an awareness campaign to make sure your customers know they can use the new channel to contact you.
-7.ai has partnered with messaging leaders Apple Business Chat, Google Messenger, and FaceBook Messenger to make integration seamless.
+7.ai has partnered with messaging leaders Apple Messages for Business, Google Messenger, and FaceBook Messenger to make integration seamless.
 All the work takes place between our customer service platform and the messaging service provider, reducing IT dependency for our clients.

 Crafting your CX is also vital to success.
 Don’t just add the channel to check the box—make sure once they do reach out to you, every customer has an excellent experience.
 This means ensuring they can resolve their issue without leaving the channel.
 If they end up having to call the contact center anyway, they won't try messaging next time they need help.
 Leverage all the possible entry points to drive adoption, and arm agents to deal with specific use cases.